Huda-786/Car-Sales-Analysis/README.md

 This project contains a Google Colab (ipynb) notebook for analyzing the sales of cars in the US.
+(Group Project).
 In order to view the notebook, install the ipynb file on google colab.
 (Or you can access the link below)